Forms and guidance for objecting to a school's admission arrangements; how schools can appeal against local authority decisions.

 Objections to and referrals about determined school admission arrangements

-You can make an objection to the Office of the Schools Adjudicator (OSA) if you think that the admissions arrangements of a maintained school or an academy do not comply with the ‘School Admissions Code’ (the Code) or other legislation relating to school admissions.
+You can make an objection to the Office of the Schools Adjudicator (OSA) if you think that the admissions arrangements of a local-authority-maintained school or an academy do not comply with the ‘School Admissions Code’ (the Code) or other legislation relating to school admissions.
 Certain exceptions apply as set out in paragraph 3.3 of the Code.

 Deadline for objections

 All admissions authorities must determine their admission arrangements by 28 February every year, even if they have not changed from previous years and a consultation has not been required.
 You have until 15 May to contact the adjudicator if you have an objection.

 If you wish to make an objection complete the ‘school admission arrangements objection form’.

 Admission arrangements can also be referred to the adjudicator who may decide to consider whether or not they comply with admissions law and the Code and make a determination.